 The Norwegian Institute at Athens will be closed for summer holidays from Monday, August 7 to Friday, August 18, 2017.
 We will reopen on Monday, August 21.

-The Norwegian institute at Athens for classical studies, archaeology and cultural history, was founded under the protection of the The Norwegian Association of Higher Education Institutions (UHR), and is financed and directed in collaboration between the Norwegian Universities in Bergen, Oslo, Tromsø and Trondheim.
-According to Greek law all foreign archaeological institutes or schools are Archaeological schools, i.e. they are non-profit research institutions.
+The Norwegian institute at Athens for classical studies, archaeology and cultural history, was founded in 1989 under the aegis of the the Norwegian Association of Higher Education Institutions (UHR), and is financed and directed in collaboration by the Norwegian Universities in Bergen, Oslo, Tromsø and Trondheim.
+According to Greek law, all foreign archaeological institutes or schools are Archaeological schools, i.e. they are non-profit research institutions.

-The institute is dedicated to the teaching, research, publication and dissemination of the cultural heritage, history, archaeology and language of ancient Greece.
-While the main focus of the Institute’s activities have been directed at the ancient cultural heritage, the study of modern Greek culture is also included in the Institute’s work.
+The institute is dedicated to research, teaching, publication and dissemination of the scientific study of heritage, history, archaeology and language of ancient Greece.
+While the main focus of the Institute’s activities is directed towards the study of the ancient cultural heritage, the scientific exploration of modern Greek culture is also an important part of its mission.

-The Institute has an administrative staff of three employees, and a director from one of the Norwegian Universities changing every 3-5 years.
+The Institute has an administrative staff of three employees, and a director from one of the participating Norwegian Universities.
+The directorship rotates after maximum two consecutive mandates.

-• Financed and directed in collaboration among the Universities in Bergen, Oslo, Tromsø and Trondheim
+- Financed and directed in collaboration by the Universities of Bergen, Oslo, Tromsø and Trondheim

 Welcome to the new English web page of the Norwegian Institute at Athens!